shapediver/GeometryBackendSdkPython/README.rst

 released soon.

-When obtaining a ticket for your model from the ShapeDiver Platform, please be aware that you will need a

-- *ticket for direct embedding* in case you are accessing the Geometry Backend API from a web browser, or a

-- *ticket for backend access* in case you are accessing the Geometry Backend API from an arbitrary client application that is not a web browser.
+When obtaining a ticket for your model from the ShapeDiver Platform, please be aware that you will need a *ticket for backend access*, since you are accessing the Geometry Backend API from an arbitrary client application that is not a web browser.
+For more details see the `ShapeDiver Help Center developer settings <https://help.shapediver.com/doc/developers-settings>`_

 Base URL